 In addition to my academic work, I curate aesthetic projects that archive the ways in which visual encounters with conflict and loss and emerge as new forms of futurity, materiality and placemaking.
 You can read more about my research-creation projects and art writing on my personal website.

 I am Graduate Faculty in the MA Programs in Communication Studies and in Religion, Culture and Global Justice.
-My areas of theoretical interest are: psychoanalysis, critical race theory, postcolonialism, poststructuralism, biopolitics, decolonization and research-creation.
+My areas of theoretical interest are: psychoanalysis, critical race theory, postcolonialism, poststructuralism, curriculum theory and research-creation.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã